-The outputs of the 4C Project are designed to help stakeholders manage and control the costs of digital curation and to assess those costs against critically related concepts such as benefits, value, risk and sustainability.
+The outputs and deliverables of the 4C Project underpin much of what has been put forward in this roadmap.
+They are also designed to help stakeholders manage and control the costs of digital curation and to assess those costs against critically related concepts such as benefits, value, risk and sustainability.